emaadmanzoor/racheesingh.github.com/_posts/2012-05-21-gsoc-2012-with-cernt-sft.md

 [Here](http://www.google-melange.com/gsoc/proposal/review/google/gsoc2012/racheesingh/9002) is the project proposal I submitted for Google Summer of Code 2012.

 Carlos Aguado Sánchez is my mentor.
-On this blog, I will document day-today developments of the work.
+On this blog, I will document day-to-day developments of the work.